On volumes and the generic invariance of Fano type varieties

 is a DCC set, and there is no assumption of boundedness at all.
 This suggests that Corollary \ref{coro1} holds without the condition that $\mathcal{S}$ is bounded.
 Specifically, one might propose the following.

 \textit{Question}.
 Given a DCC subset $I\subseteq [0,1]$, is it true that the set

 is also a DCC set?

 Unfortunately, the answer is negative even when $I=0$, as demonstrated by a counterexample in \cite{HMX14}*{Example 2.1.1}.
-An additional counterexample provided in \cite{CLZ25}*{Remark 6.1} further illustrates that the question is incorrect even if there is a variety $X$ such that any $X'\in \mathcal{S}$ admits a proper birational morphism $f:X'\to X$.
+The example shows that even if $\mathcal{S}$ is a birationally bounded family, the question has a negative answer.
+An additional counterexample provided in \cite{CLZ25}*{Remark 6.1} further illustrates that the question is incorrect even if there is a variety $X$ such that for any $X'\in \mathcal{S}$, there is a proper birational morphism $f:X'\to X$.

 Define $X:=\P^2$, and consider two divisors $\Delta, \Delta' \in |\mathcal{O}_X(1)|$ such that $\Delta+\Delta'$ is a simple normal crossing (snc) divisor.
-Let $f_1: X'_1 \to X$ be the blowup $f:X'_1\to X$ along $\Delta\cap\Delta'$, and $E_1$ be the exceptional divisor.
+Let $f_1: X'_1 \to X$ be the blowup along $\Delta\cap\Delta'$, and $E_1$ be the exceptional divisor.
 Set $c_n:=1-\frac{1}{n+1}$, $g_1:=f_1$, and let $\Delta_1,\Delta'_1$ be the strict transforms of $\Delta$ and $\Delta'$ on $X'_1$ as $\Delta_1$ and $\Delta'_1$, respectively.
 We then have the following equality: